-The dog must wait until the bowl is on the ground and you say "okay" (or whatever release word you have) before he gets to eat.
-Should you realize that this is not going to work, because the dog is too excited, put the food away and try it again during the next scheduled feeding.
-Don't try this more than 15 times.
+The dog must wait until the bowl is on the ground and you say “okay” (or whatever release word you have) before it gets to eat.
+Should you realize, this will not work because the dog is too excited, put the food away and try it again during the next scheduled feeding.
+Don’t repeat this more than 15 times in one feeding attempt.

-Also, don't try it again an hour later; wait until the next scheduled feeding.
-The dog needs to know that if he makes the decision to not eat, he's making the decision to not eat for 8 hours or so.
+Also, don’t try it again an hour later; wait until the next feeding.
+The dog needs to know that if it decides not to eat, it’s deciding not to eat for 8 hours or so.
 When the dog understands the consequences of his decisions are more consequential, it takes the decision more seriously.

 This is not about control.
 It is about motivation.
 What is the cost of this decision?

 Teaching a dog to be calm in the crate is very important to help address separation anxiety in dogs.